 Holders of Class A shares also have an annual retraction right under which they may concurrently retract an equal number of Class A shares and Preferred shares on the June valuation date of each year.
 The price paid by the Fund for such a concurrent retraction will be equal to the NAV per Unit on that date.

 Redeemable Preferred shares may be surrendered at any time for retraction, but will be retracted only on the monthly valuation date.
-Redeemable Preferred shares whose shares are surrendered for retraction will be entitled to receive a price per share equal to 96 percent of the lesser of: (a) the difference between (i) the NAV per Unit on the applicable valuation date and (ii) the cost to the Fund of purchasing a Class A share in the market for cancellation; and (b) the lesser of (i) the sum of the Class A market price and the Redeemable Preferred market price less the cost to the Fund of purchasing a Class A share in the market for cancellation and (ii) \$10.00.
+Holders of Preferred shares whose shares are surrendered for retraction will be entitled to receive a retraction price per Preferred share equal to 95 percent of the lesser of (a) the NAV per Unit determined as of the relevant valuation date less the cost to the Fund of the purchase of a Class A share in the market for cancellation; (b) the Unit Market Price less the cost to the Fund of purchasing a Class A share in the market for cancellation; and (c) \$10.00.
 The cost of the purchase of a Class A share will include the purchase price of the Class A share, commission and such other costs, if any, related to the liquidation of any portion of the Portfolio to fund the purchase of the Class A share.
 Redeemable Preferred shares also have an annual retraction right under which a shareholder may concurrently retract one Redeemable Preferred share and one Class A share on the June month-end valuation date.
 The price paid will be equal to the NAV per Unit.